 Acknowledge and Awareness

-To make the world a better place, wouldn’t it be helpful to embrace ourselves as positive contributors?
+If you want to make the world a better place, wouldn’t it be helpful to embrace ourselves as positive contributors?
 How many positive changes come about with a negative outlook?
-Negativity is a form of blockage, restraint and can bring positive contributions to an unfortunate impasse.
+Negativity is a form of blockage, restraint and can bring positive change to an unfortunate impasse.

 The conscious acknowledgment and awareness of how our truest selves, our inner voices work promises stronger potential for positive growth, change, and success.